EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 be reconfigured on the fly. this allows them to be used for loose coupling between different parts of a program.

+Tag point values have an associated timestamp and annotation(Which have defaults, and you can ignore), that follow the values, allowing advanced patterns and loop avoidance with remote systems.

+The annotation is an arbitrary python object, and the timestamp is always in the time.monotonic() scale.

+It is suggested that you not do anything with annotations besides equality testing, or that you always typecheck the value as it defaults to None.

 ### Error Handling
 Errors in getters are logged, and the most recent value is used.
 Errors in setters are logged.